 - Highlight promising governmental innovations from behavioral science addressing poverty, health, data-smart cities, and economic opportunity

-The concluding part of this webinar two-part series is about the broader role of behavioral science in innovation and design where speakers, Ted Robertson and Will Tucker-Ray will discuss case studies from ideas42’s behavioral design work with governments, including the mayoral offices of Chicago and New York (where ideas42 helped build the first city-based Behavioral Design Teams), and the Obama Administration’s Social and Behavioral Sciences Team (SBST).
+The concluding part of this two-part webinar series is about the broader role of behavioral science in innovation and design.
+Speaker Ted Robertson will discuss case studies from ideas42’s behavioral design work with governments, including the mayoral offices of Chicago and New York (where ideas42 helped build the first city-based Behavioral Design Teams), and the Obama Administration’s Social and Behavioral Sciences Team (SBST).
 A guest speaker, Matt Klein, executive director of the Center for Economic Opportunity in the New York City Mayor’s office, will also join.
-This webinar will be highly relevant to those working in government and social innovation, including program designers, policy makers, funders, impact investors, product managers, UX and design practitioners, as well as organizational leaders.
+This webinar will be highly relevant to those working in government and social innovation, including program designers, policy makers, funders, impact investors, product managers, UX and design practitioners, and organizational leaders.

 Register and you can view a recording on-demand three hours after each live event ends and anytime over the next twelve months.